 Shri Goyal will meet with the Australian Agricultural Producers and hold talks with Deputy Premier Roger Cook and Ms. Madeline King, Shadow Trade Minister in Perth.
 He will visit the Western Australia Cricket Ground (WACA) in Perth and attend a Tourism event in conjunction with Tourism Western Australia, besides holding a Press Interaction with the Indian Media Delegation.
 On Friday evening, Shri Goyal will address the Community Centre Indian Society of Western Australia (ISWA).

 Australia is the 17th largest trading partner of India and India is Australia’s 9th largest trading partner.
 The ECTA is expected to almost double the bilateral trade from $ 27.5 bn (2021) to about $ 45 to $ 50 Billion in next 5 years.
 ECTA is expected to create new employment opportunities, raise living standards and enhance the overall welfare of the peoples of both the countries.
-Additional employment generation is expected to be 10 lakhs within the next 5 years.
+Additional employment generation is expected to be 1 million within the next 5 years.